 AI agents do not compensate.
 They execute.

 If the list says call this number, the agent calls it.
-If the email is a personal Gmail address, the agent sends to it.
+If an address belongs to an individual subscriber with no consent on file, the agent sends to it anyway.
 If the same prospect appears three times with slightly different data, the agent contacts them three times.
 If a record has no consent flag, the agent does not pause to ask - it was not told to check.

 That is not a flaw in the agent.
 It is a flaw in the data governance upstream of the agent.

-This guide covers what governance actually means when AI agents are part of your outbound workflow - and why the standards for data quality need to be higher, not lower, when humans are no longer the last line of defence.
+This guide covers the specific controls that become necessary once agents can act on data without a human between the record and the action - and why the standards for data quality need to be higher, not lower, when humans are no longer the last line of defence.

 Why AI agents need stricter data governance than human teams